• Home

 Having all of your documents ready for a potential landlord shows that you are organized and serious about the apartment.

-The documents a landlord may ask for are; credit history, the status of income, last few pay stubs, and identification.
+The documents a landlord may ask for are; credit history, the status of income, the last few pay stubs, and identification.

 5. Prepare Questions